Clicky

 3. Robotics and Automation

-Robotics and Automation is the perfect field to study in engineering.
-Many in this field have degrees in mechanical engineering or computer engineering.
-You will notice once you start researching robotics that this sector is present in all aspects of our lives.
-What better way to work at the cutting edge and support companies to use smart machines and robots more effectively?
+Robotics and Automation is the perfect field for engineering students.
+Many in this field have degrees in mechanical or computer engineering.
+Once you start researching robotics, you will notice that this sector is present in all aspects of our lives.
+What better way to work at the cutting edge and support companies in using smart machines and robots more effectively?

 These industries are practically begging people to immerse themselves in robotics design to keep their companies thriving.
 One of the real benefits of this degree path is it is unbelievably lucrative.
 Graduates can enter the workforce earning $50,000 annually out of the gate and can make up to $120,000.
 Yes, even with a felony charge on your record.